 14.5 Scheduling.

 Requests shall be granted on a first-come-first-served basis.
 In the event multiple requests are submitted for the same dates at the same time the requests will be awarded based on seniority.

+Vacation requests shall be approved or denied within 21 days of the request being submitted.
+Requests that are denied shall state the reason for the denial in writing.

 14.6 Any employee, who has been employed for at least six (6) continuous months, who either resigns or retires, is laid off or is terminated by the Employer, will be entitled to be paid for all vacation leave credits.
 In addition, the estate of a deceased employee will be entitled to payment for all vacation leave credits.

-ARTICLE 15 HOLIDAYS
+ARTICLE 15 – HOLIDAYS

 15.1 Designated Holidays.
 The present holiday schedule includes the following eleven (11) days with pay and shall include one personal paid holiday for a total of twelve (12) paid holidays: